PetruLazar/Ocelot_plusplus/README.md

 	- Save regions/chunks to file when needed

-	- Unload a region when no loaded chunks are left in that region

 Increase code efficiency for world generation/load/unload/etc.

 Split logging into log.txt (normal log) and debug.txt (for protocol/runtime warnings and error)